A Tale of the Snow Queen

 still, the wind was from the North.
 And

 the North wind had a mind of its own when dusk fell.
+The young woman rushed carefully

 down the path, hugging the mice to her body, spurred by the whisper of the wind

 that played at her back.
 But it was too late.

 The North wind came, fully gusting, and

-feather—but her stomach sunk as though it were made of lead.
+feather — but her stomach sunk as though it were made of lead.
 She tossed and turned above the trees and mountains,

 holding desperately to the animals until suddenly she found herself set aright